 - The accommodative stance will continue into the next financial year as well so as to revive the growth and to keep inflation within the set target.

-- The bank rate and the Marginal standing facility were kept unchanged at 4.25%
+- Marginal standing facility rate is also unchanged at 4.25%.